hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](42.png)

 Sooo, there's 90 issues.
 That's not good.
+Luckily, most of them are inconsequential.

-Looking at the Unconnected Items tab - the most important issues:
+The most important issues are in the Unconnected Items tab:

-- All 3 of the unconnected SHIELD errors can be Right Click > Excluded.
+- All 3 unconnected SHIELD errors can be Right Click > Excluded.
 Microcontrollers and complex ICs might have multiple pins that serve the same function, so KiCAD expects identically named pins to be interconnected.
 In this case, it's meaningless and can be ignored because it's just the USB housing.
 - GND on the ICSP header is disconnected.
 That's a big problem.

 > Note: while this solution is written as straightforward - coming up with something like this really wasn't.
 I spent way more than 30 mins comparing approaches before I decided on this.